Jon Ossoff: Tenure

-Ossoff was sworn into the United States Senate in the 117th Congress by Vice President Kamala Harris on January 20, 2021, alongside newly-elected fellow Georgia Senator Raphael Warnock and California Senator Alex Padilla.
+Ossoff was sworn into the United States Senate in the 117th Congress by Vice President Kamala Harris on January 20, 2021, alongside newly elected fellow Georgia Senator Raphael Warnock and California Senator Alex Padilla.

-On December 3, 2021, Ossoff petitioned Secretary of Education Miguel Cardona requesting Morris Brown College, a historically black college which Ossoff pledged to help during his campaign, regain their accreditation after having lost it in 2002 due to "years of financial issues and mismanagement."
+On December 3, 2021, Ossoff petitioned Secretary of Education Miguel Cardona requesting Morris Brown College, a historically black college which Ossoff pledged to help during his campaign, regain their accreditation after having lost it in 2002 due to "years of financial issues and mismanagement".
 After Ossoff's petition, students were granted the ability to apply for federal financial aid by the Department of Education, and the school regained accreditation in April 2022.

-According to a FiveThirtyEight analysis, Ossoff votes in the 117th Congress were in alignment with Joe Biden 97% of the time.
+According to a FiveThirtyEight analysis, Ossoff's votes in the 117th Congress were in alignment with Joe Biden 97% of the time.
 He was a reliable supporter of Joe Biden’s legislative efforts during his presidency.

 In January 2022, Ossoff introduced legislation that would ban members of Congress and their spouses from trading stocks.

+In April 2026, Ossoff said he's not interested in running for president in 2028.
+After an opinion piece by journalist Michelle Goldberg in The New York Times positioning Ossoff for a 2028 run, Ossoff reiterated his position that he would not run in 2028 to Manu Raju on CNN.